RuhulAminSharif/SQL-Commands/Basic_Commands.md

 UNION ALL
 SELECT * FROM most_popular_films
 ```
-Retrieve all the films those are most popular and top rated films sorted by title:
+Retrieve all the films those are most popular or top rated films sorted by title:
 ```PostgreSQL
 ------------------------------with duplicates
 SELECT * FROM top_rated_films